Walt Disney World Monorail System: Identification

 To help visually identify Green from Lime, Pink from Coral and Blue from Teal, the Lime, Teal, and Coral stripes have trapezoidal "deltas" within the color stripe in between the passenger doors on each car.
 Originally, Monorail Lime's deltas (and those of the older Mark IV Lime) were painted a dark blue in homage to the original Walt Disney World monorail cast's costume colors (lime and blue), but the colors were changed when the entire monorail fleet was repainted in the early 2000s.
 In mid December 2018, Monorail Lime's white delta was repainted to the original dark blue scheme following a refurbishment; these were retained following another refurbishment in 2022.
-Monorails Coral and Teal have white deltas to differentiate them from Monorails Pink and Blue, respectively.
-Although Monorail Pink was retired from service following its crash with Monorail Purple in July 2009, Monorail Coral retained its White deltas until October 21, 2021.
+Monorails Coral and Teal had white deltas to differentiate them from Monorails Pink and Blue, respectively.
+Although Monorail Pink was retired from service following its crash with Monorail Purple in July 2009, Monorail Coral retained its white deltas until October 21, 2021, after which it was given teal deltas.
+Monorail Teal was given black deltas after its refurbishment in 2022.

 In November 2009, Disney put Monorail Teal into service.
 Monorail Teal was built using the undamaged portions of the two trains involved in the July 5, 2009 crash.
 The colors of the two trains involved, Pink and Purple, were retired from service.
 The twelfth train, Peach, was placed into service on October 7, 2011, to restore the resort's fleet back to twelve trains.
 It was assembled using the undamaged center cars from the Purple train, but with new end cabs replacing the damaged sections from the Pink and Purple trains.